 In 2014, New Jersey transitioned its waivers to a single, comprehensive Medicaid waiver that is an 1115 demonstration program.
-All children in previous 1915(c) HCBS waivers were transferred to the new program as of 2017 and have been placed in managed care programs.
 Children who meet a nursing home level of care can qualify for the Medicaid Managed Long Term Services and Supports (MLTSS) program, which is based only on the child’s income.
-Information on New Jersey’s FamilyCare Comprehensive Waiver can be found on the Office of Home and Community Services page.
+General Information on New Jersey’s FamilyCare Comprehensive Waiver can be found on the Office of Home and Community Services page.

 Advocacy Organizations in New Jersey: